 You should visit the Study Abroad Center to research programs and receive assistance throughout the process.
 You should also work closely with faculty advisors and map out a tentative four-year plan.

-We encourage you to attend an info session to learn more about program options and how it will fit into your four-year plan.
+If you haven't already, we encourage you to come to an interest meeting to learn more about program options and how it will fit into your four-year plan.